 How can I demonstrate the DTCS to employers?

-After completing all this professional development, you will naturally want to demonstrate to potential employers all that you have learnt.
+After completing all this professional development with the DTCS course (Developing Teacher course with Spanish), you will naturally want to demonstrate to potential employers all that you have learnt.
 We will help you to do this by providing you with a certificate of course completion.
 This really makes you stand out from the crowd in the job market, whether you decide to stay in Barcelona or search for a new adventure elsewhere.
 To pass the course and be eligible for the certificate, keep in mind that you must: